-Sprint CEO: No tiered data, but multiple device data plans may be comingAlex Wagner - Deputy Managing Editor, News Desk
+Sprint CEO: No tiered data, but multiple device data plans may be comingAlex Wagner - Editorial Director of News and Content

 Tiered data has been infiltrating the wireless industry for some time now, with both AT&T and Verizon making the switch to tiered offerings.
 Because those two moved to data tiers, many have been wondering if Sprint would switch, as well.
 Sprint CEO Dan Hesse has come to the rescue, confirming that his carrier won't be switching to tiered data plans any time soon.
 Speaking at the D: Dive Into Mobile conference, Hesse said that they have no plans to switch, explaining that many customers will pay extra for simplified, unlimited services.
 One change that could be coming, though is a plan that charges one fee for connectivity for all of your devices, like tablets, phones, etc. Hesse said that that style of data plan will be the next trend in wireless and that Sprint is considering adding such a feature.